beshu-tech/readonlyrest-docs/elasticsearch.md

 Used to delegate groups resolution for a user to a JSON microservice.
 See below, the dedicated [Groups Provider Authorization section](elasticsearch.md#custom-groups-providers)

-[Impersonation](details/impersonation.md) is not supported by this rule by default.
+[Impersonation](details/impersonation.md) support by this rule requires to add [an extra configuration](details/impersonation.md#defining-mocks-of-the-external-services-optional).

 For more information on the ROR's authorization rules, see [Authorization rules details](details/authorization-rules-details.md)